cloudacademy/angular-instructor-demos/11-reactive-form/README.md

         }
         ```

-## Displaying a Form Control Value
+## 4. Displaying a Form Control Value

-### Update Component
+### 4.1 Update Component

-- Open `src/app/components/order-form/order-form.component.ts` file and do the following:
+1. Open `src/app/components/order-form/order-form.component.ts` file and do the following:
     -  Subscribe to the valueChanges observable:

-        ```
+        ```.js
         ngOnInit() {
             this.product.valueChanges.subscribe(data => console.log(`Product updated to ${data}`))
             this.quantity.valueChanges.subscribe(data => console.log(`Quantity updated to ${data}`))
         }
         ```
--  Open `src/app/components/order-form/order-form.component.html` file and do the following:
+2. Open `src/app/components/order-form/order-form.component.html` file and do the following:
     - Access the current value directly through the value property.

-        ```
+        ```.html
         <p>Current Product: {{product.value}}</p>
         <p>Current Quantity: {{quantity.value}}</p>
         ```

-## Grouping Form Controls
+## 5. Grouping Form Controls

-### Create A FormGroup Instance
+### 5.1 Create A FormGroup Instance
-- Open `src/app/components/order-form/order-form.component.ts` file and do the following:
+1. Open `src/app/components/order-form/order-form.component.ts` file and do the following:
     -  Create a FormGroup instance.
 Replace current code in OrderFormComponent class with the following:

-        ```
+        ```.js
         orderForm = new FormGroup({
             product: new FormControl(''),
             quantity: new FormControl(''),
         });
         ```
--  Open `src/app/components/order-form/order-form.component.html` file and do the following:
+2. Open `src/app/components/order-form/order-form.component.html` file and do the following:
     - Associate The FormGroup Model And View.
-Replace current HTML code with the following
+Replace current HTML code with the following:

-        ```
+        ```.html
         <form [formGroup]="orderForm">
             <label for="product">Product: </label>
             <input id="product" type="text" formControlName="product">